aeiourun/OSRS-Speedrun-Route/no-authenticator-basic.md

 - Walk to Draynor bank
 	- **[BANK]** All air earth and mind runes, staff, hammer, stake, 1070 coins, garlic, closet key, mind bomb
 	- ![bank](https://i.imgur.com/K8oRWaq.png)
+- Walk to Draynor square
-- Buy 5 wines from the wine shop
+	- BUY: 5 wines from the wine shop
-- Buy a chronicle and 4 cards from Diango
+	- BUY: Chronicle and 4 cards from Diango
-- Walk to Draynor manner
+- Walk to Draynor manor
 - Kill Count Draynor using safespot
-- Drop everything but 2 wines and the chronicle and the key
+- Drop everything but 2 wines, the chronicle and the key
 - Switch to a PVP world
 - Deathwarp using the skeleton on the first floor
     - **[Split]**

 ### Draynor 4
 - Use the PVP world bank chest
-	- **[BANK]** chronicle 2 wine, all coins, ashes, 3 beers, 2 flour, bucket of water, bucket of milk, 3 wool balls, yellow dye, pink skirt, red berry, egg
+	- **[BANK]** chronicle, 2 wines, all coins, ashes, 3 beers, 2 flour, bucket of water, bucket of milk, 3 wool balls, yellow dye, pink skirt, red berry, egg
 	- ![bank](https://i.imgur.com/rBgrGrf.png)
 - Switch to a non-PVP world
-- Complete Cook's Assistance
+- Complete Cook's Assistant
 - Walk to Draynor Village
-- Buy a rope from Ned
+	- BUY: Rope from Ned
 - Talk to Ned to make a wig **[1,2,1]**
 - Talk to Aggie to make skin paste **[1,1]**
 - Talk to Leela
 - Talk to Joe in Draynor Jail
 - Use the rope on Lady Keeli
 - Talk to Prince Ali
-- Buy wines from Fortunato if you do not have 2 in the bank leftover from the Count Draynor fight
+	- BUY: wines from Fortunato (Only if you do not have 2 in the bank leftover from the Count Draynor fight)
 - Use Draynor bank
 	- **[BANK]** RM notes and 25 bones
 	- ![bank](https://i.imgur.com/mig4tJc.png)
-- Walk to the Wizards Tower
+- Walk to the Wizards' Tower
 - Talk to to get the DS key **[3,3,2,retalk]**
 - Talk to Sedridor to complete RM
 - Pick up the skull from the altar